Loay-Ahmed/DS_Assignment/README.md

 ---
 ##Todo

-Fuck me Daddy (عيب كده يا بيدو)
+عيب كده يا مسيو😂

 1. Implement the student class with its constructor. [ Done ]

 2. Overload the operator < such that it compares the names of two student objects.

-3. Read student objects from a file named students.txt
+3. Read student objects from a file named students.txt [ Error ]

 4. Implement Insertion [ Done ], Selection [ Done ], Bubble [ Done ], Shell, Merge, Quick Sort algorithms.